-If you’ve been following the wrongful death lawsuit against former Texas Supreme Court Chief Justice Tom Phillips, you probably have already seen this article from the Dallas Morning News announcing that the Phillips family has settled with the Kings for an undisclosed amount.
+If you’ve been following the wrongful death lawsuit against former Texas Supreme Court Chief Justice Tom Phillips, you probably have already seen the article from the Dallas Morning News announcing that the Phillips family has settled with the Kings for an undisclosed amount.

 A quick recap: the King family filed suit against the Phillips in August 2010 after their daughter, Audrey, died in a horrific single-vehicle accident.
 Audrey, 17 years old, had been attending a party at Tom Phillips’ home hosted by his then-20 year old son where alcohol was being freely served to attendees of all ages.
 She left with another intoxicated teenager, and their car veered off rural Waugh Way Road in Bastrop, TX and struck a tree – killing Audrey.